seeker89/debug_pso/README.md

   - American Saffron tea
   - Slippery Elm
     - add half a teaspoon to warm water
-    - wait 15 minutes
+    - wait 15 minutes, drink
-    - wait 30 minutes with breakfast
+    - have breakfast at least 30 minutes later
-    - to be taken in the morning for at least two week
+    - to be taken in the morning for at least two weeks at the beginning
   - Chamomile
   - Green Tea
+    - with honey makes for a god coffee replacement

 ## Supplements